How does VAT work? A beginner’s guide

 You can find a more complete list of VAT exempt goods and services on the GOV.UK website.

-Top Tip: Find out if your sales are taxable, exempt, or partially exempt by reading our guide to VAT exemption 🌟
+Top Tip: If you are VAT exempt but still buy items with VAT added to run your business, you must still pay VAT but cannot claim it back.
+Find out if your sales are taxable, exempt, or partially exempt and learn about the benefits and drawbacks of exemption by reading our guide on VAT exemption 🌟

 How do VAT returns work?

 If you’re registered, you must keep a summary of VAT for each tax period included in your tax returns.
-You’re required to keep records current, easy to find, and maintain them for six years.
+You’re required to keep records current and easy to find.
+You must also maintain them for six years.

 When you can submit returns

 While VAT is paid throughout the year and included on individual invoices, UK VAT returns are typically submitted quarterly.
 However, if you prefer, you can ask HMRC to submit them monthly instead.

 Businesses choose when their quarterly period starts when they register.
 The schedule may not follow the calendar quarter but will still cover a 12-month period.